-While living in Kazakhstan on a luxurious (!) local librarian’s salary, several generous friends (Penny, Christina, Catalina) paid for me to join them in acrylics classes.
+When I was living in Kazakhstan a few years ago, my generous friends Penny, Christina, and Catalina paid for me to join them in taking acrylics classes.
 The wonderful Gaukhar Iskakova was our teacher, and this was my favorite project: a portrait of my Grandma Char.

 First, I outlined Char and her cat in pencil, then began to pain in the colors and folds of her coat: